The decision to have weight-loss surgery can be difficult, so here is a brief summary of each step in the process.

 Requirements for approval

-Once you have satisfied all of the program expectations and insurance requirements, your file will be submitted to your insurance company for review.
+Once you have satisfied all program expectations and insurance requirements, your file will be submitted to your insurance company for review.
 If they determine that you have satisfied all requirements and meet all criteria, you will be 'approved' for surgery.
 If they determine that you have not satisfied all requirements or do not meet all criteria, you will be 'denied' and an explanation of why will be provided.
 If you are denied our team will work with you to appeal that denial.
 Once you are approved, your surgery will be scheduled.

 Scheduling your surgery